 The age for club entrance and drinking varies in different states, so it’s not always obvious what the rules are.
-To be on the safe side and for everyone to be allowed entrance, it’s good to know what age you can enter clubs in Texas.
+To be safe and for everyone to be allowed entry, it’s good to know what age you can enter clubs in Texas.

 Texas does not have a statewide age restriction on clubs, but many individual businesses establish an age limit for their patrons.
 Many 18+ and 21+ clubs in Texas do not allow anyone younger than that into the building.